 What is Cost Avoidance?

 In the short run, cost avoidance may, in fact, incur temporary additional costs; however, these additional costs take place in order to lower a company’s future prospective costs.
-An example of such a scenario could be if a company is planning to increase its sales volume by reaching new geographic locations that are located at distances which are far from their headquarters.
-A company, especially seen in the case of startup companies, may be lacking the necessary sales people that could potentially help to support this plan and make it a reality.
+An example of such a scenario could be if a company is planning to increase its sales volume by reaching new geographic locations that are located at distances that are far from their headquarters.
+A company, especially seen in the case of startup companies, maybe lacking the necessary salespeople that could potentially help to support this plan and make it a reality.
 The company could choose to undergo incremental spending, that has to do with increasing their sales force size through addition people.
-The company could also choose to undergo a one-time investment, in which it would invest in new advanced technology that would allow their current sales force to work remotely, and spend more time in the field.
+The company could also choose to undergo a one-time investment, in which it would invest in new advanced technology that would allow its current sales force to work remotely, and spend more time in the field.

 Based on the current business scenario, the company decides that investing in new technology is the better option.
 This way, the company will be able to avoid spending on compensation costs, as well as in subsequent years.

 This is a perfect example of a company undergoing cost avoidance, which avoids having to incur costs in the foreseeable future of the company.
 Cost avoidance is something that is never reflected in the budget or in the company’s financial statements, in contrast to the way that cost savings are reflected onto both the company’s budget and onto the company’s financial statements.

 In definition, a hard cost is the purchasing price of a hard asset.
 A hard cost is a direct cost; any tangible asset, that will usually hold intrinsic value.
 Examples of hard costs include company inventory, the purchasing of company equipment, or an advanced machine, or the purchasing of a building or land.
 A hard cost is fairly easy to estimate; this is because the cost is as-is when incurred.